microtrain/bootcamp/13-Express/02-Express.md

 { title: 'Express', name: 'YOUR-NAME'}
 ```

-From Atom navigate to *mean.example.com/views/index.pug* and change the following.
+From the VSC explorer navigate to *mean.example.com/views/index.pug* and change the following.
 Please note the indentation, indentation matters when it comes to Pug.

 ```js
 //change